President Trump says UAE to open diplomatic ties with Israel

 And for the Palestinians, who long have relied on Arab backing in their struggle for independence, the announcement marked both a win and setback.
 While Thursday’s deal halts Israeli annexation plans, the Palestinians have repeatedly urged Arab governments not to normalize relations with Israel until a peace agreement establishing an independent Palestinian state is reached.

+“Please don’t do us a favor.
+We are nobody’s fig leaf!” she wrote.

+The militant group Hamas, which controls the Gaza Strip, called the deal by the Emiratis “a stabbing in the back of our people.”

-A joint statement from the U.S., the UAE and Israel was issued immediately after Trump’s tweet.
-It said delegations would meet in the coming weeks to sign deals on direct flights, security, telecommunications, energy, tourism and health care.
+The joint statement from the U.S., the UAE and Israel said delegations would meet in the coming weeks to sign deals on direct flights, security, telecommunications, energy, tourism and health care.
 The two countries also will partner on fighting the coronavirus pandemic.

 “Opening direct ties between two of the Middle East’s most dynamic societies and advanced economics will transform the region by spurring economic growth, enhancing technological innovation and forging closer people-to-people relations,” said the statement by Trump, Netanyahu and Abu Dhabi Crown Prince Mohammed bin Zayed Al Nahyan, the day-to-day ruler of the UAE.
 It said the leaders had a three-way call discussing the deal.